Uwe Kind

 Mark Schaffel

-Mark met Uwe in the early 1990s while living in Washington DC and was impressed with Uwe's enthusiasm and his unique approach to using music to teach foreign languages.
+Mark was lucky enough to meet Uwe in the late 1980's while living in Washington DC and was impressed with Uwe's enthusiasm and his unique approach to using music to teach foreign languages.
 A few years later after moving to NYC, Mark established a creative relationship with Uwe, and together they began to develop the LingoTech concept.

 When he's not teaching, songwriting and making music, Mark enjoys life at his home outside of Nashville, Tennessee.